DRIVING LESSONS CORK

 We are pleased to offer new drivers who complete ten (10) driving lessons with us have now the opportunity to avail of reduced 1st time driver insurance rates on a Drive First programme run by First Ireland, our insurance brokers.

-Please click discounted insurance deal for further information.
+Please click the image on the left discounted insurance deal for further information.
 Terms and Conditions apply.

 We have had a number of very happy customers recently who have got great 1st time driver comprehensive driving insurance deals as a result of this offer.